Christmas Pudding Cookies

 These cookies make great gifts for teachers or just to thank your local delivery man or a holiday party hostess gift.
 I’m also posting a white chocolate, pistachio and cranberry fudge later this week, which also makes a festive gift.

 The cookies are chocolate sugar cookies that I adapted from my friend Allie from Baking a Moment recipe.
 Allie is a very talented baker and she has great tips to get perfectly smooth cookies that don’t spread which is perfect for these cookies to get a perfectly round look.
 Thanks Allie!

 The holly is made from fondant dyed green, also bought from Wilton and to cut the leaves I used this holly leaf plunger and the berries are red frosting.

-If you do choose to give these as gifts, you could nestle in a wooden box, like cute one I found.
+If you do choose to give these Christmas pudding cookies as gifts, you could nestle in a wooden box, like cute one I found.
 Or, place them in cellophane gift bags that are used for party favors that can be found in so many stores and secure them with pretty holiday ribbon.
 Fun gift and personalized giving.